All articles

 🇨🇦 Canada Edition — Updated May 2026

-72 Seeds tested across 3 batches
+72 Seeds reviewed across grower reports

 2–6 days Typical Canada Post delivery window